javadbazokar/Proxy-WebSite-Viewer/README.md

 - Supports multiple proxies for anonymous browsing 🕵️‍♂️
 - Validates successful visits with HTML content checks ✅
 - Tracks the number of successful and failed visits 📊
-- Saves proxy data in a `valid_proxies.txt` file 📝
+- Saves proxy data in a `assets/valid_proxies.txt` file 📝
-- Stores URL visit counts in a `database.json` file 🗃️
+- Stores URL visit counts in a `asstes/database.json` file 🗃️

 ## How It Works 🔧